The effects of being deemed inside IR35 from April 6th 2021

 The result is that no other expenses can be claimed and any payment from the fee payer will have tax and NICs (both employers’ and employees’) and apprenticeship levy (if applicable) deducted.
 Essentially, every single penny will be accounted for and you will have no profit in your company against which to offset your expenses of running your company.

-These will be coming out of your own pocket; so it is small wonder that contractors in the public sector who realised that all their engagements were going to be inside IR35, determined that there was little point in continuing to trade through their company.
+These will be coming out of your own pocket; so it is small wonder that contractors in the public and now private sector who realised that all their engagements were going to be inside IR35, have determined that there is little point in continuing to trade through their company.

 There were two VAT-related questions raised during the webinar.